 Apartment moving in Japan

 Apartments available in Japan are usually not furnished.
 There are furnished apartments in urban areas, but still not many.
-In most cases of apartment moving, all belongings such as a bed or a refrigerator must be transported, and people usually ask a professional moving company for help.
-You can carry out without hiring a moving company, by asking your friends for help, etc., but, consider time and money for having to provide protection sheets used in the curing of floors and those extra work.
+In most cases of apartment moving, all your belongings such as a bed or a refrigerator must be transported, and people usually ask a professional moving company for help.
+You can carry out without hiring a moving company, or by asking your friends for help, etc., but, consider time and money for having to do extra works such as providing protection sheets used in the curing of floors.

 Hikkoshi is not easy...